-For portfolio companies that do not meet the large operating company exemption, we believe the analysis provided in response to Questions 6 and 7 above can be applied.
-In other words, a portfolio company that is wholly owned by a PIV operated by an RIA or a GP RIA and whose ownership interests are indirectly controlled by the PIV's RIA or GP RIA could, theoretically, fit within the scope of the subsidiary exemption.
-However, as a portfolio company would typically have executive officers and other management, we believe it is likely that such a company would need to report beneficial ownership information to FinCEN to avoid shielding individuals exercising substantial control over it from disclosure.
+For portfolio companies that do not meet the large operating company exemption, we believe the analysis provided in response to Questions 6 and 7 above may be applicable in some situations.
+In other words, a portfolio company that is wholly owned by a PIV operated by an RIA or a GP RIA and whose ownership interests are indirectly controlled entirely by the PIV's RIA or GP RIA could, theoretically, fit within the scope of the subsidiary exemption.